Q&A/FAQ

 Depending on the event, I’ve played as little as a single tune to highlight family heritage – and I’ve also provided the entire music for a wedding – from prelude through to the introduction of the bride and groom at the reception.

-Just to be clear, when I’m doing preludes, postludes or receiving lines, I don’t expect anyone to pick and approve every tune in advance.
+Just to be clear, when I’m doing preludes, postludes or receiving lines, I don’t expect you to pick and approve every tune in advance.
 Once the key tunes in place, I’m quite comfortable managing the additional tunes to help facilitate the flow of the event.
-I’ll select tunes “on-the-fly” that “feel right” and support your musical vision for the event.
+I’ll select tunes “on-the-fly” that “feel right” and which also support your musical vision for the event.

 Bottom line, contact me to discuss your event.